ewelinaLG/Udacity/README.md

 ## File Descriptions <a name="files"></a>

-There are 3 notebooks available here to showcase work related to the above questions.
-Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
-Markdown cells were used to assist in walking through the thought process for individual steps.
+There is 1 notebook available here to showcase work related to the above questions.

-There is an additional `.py` file that runs the necessary code to obtain the final model used to predict salary.
+There are also couple .png files that were used in Post.md

 ## Results<a name="results"></a>